Toward better communities:

 Homeless Steering Committee

 I served as a graduate researcher on the San Luis Obispo County Homeless Steering Committee.
-In doing so, I collaborated with committee members, community partners, homeless service providers, the Board of Supervisors, and community educational institutional actors to implement a 10 year Plan to End Homelessness and county-wide Homeless Enumeration.
+In doing so, I collaborated with committee members, community partners, homeless service providers, the Board of Supervisors, and community educational institutional actors to draft a10 year Plan to End Homelessness and county-wide Homeless Enumeration.